danielle-eckhardt/danielle-eckhardt.github.io/Music Store Analysis.md

 ### Insights ###
 1. Show Customers (their full names, customer ID, and country) who are not in the US.
-(Hint: != or <> can be used to say "is not equal to").
 ```SQL
 SELECT customerID, firstname, lastname, country
 FROM chinook.customers